 Ljubljana, Slovenia

 Claire, from The Detour Effect is no stranger to solo travel.
-Her life strategy is not about the plan, it’s about the excitement of a detour.
-Claire’s blog is full of tips and stories on hiking, backpacking, camping, hitchhiking, and of course the thing that makes us kindred spirits: road trips.
-Here’s Claire’s city pick for solo female travelers.
+Her life strategy is not about the plan, it’s about the excitement and surprise of a detour.
+Claire’s blog is full of stories and tips about hiking, living life out of her truck and of course, the thing that makes us kindred spirits – road trips.
+Here’s Claire’s city pick for solo female travelers European list.

 When Adria Airlines went bankrupt and cancelled my flight from Zurich to Ljubljana, I booked a ten hour overnight bus instead, arriving at 5am to a country I’d never been in before, with memories of seedy American Greyhound stations plaguing my mind.